Non (character): Comics

 In October 2006, film director Richard Donner, noted for his work on the first two Superman films, began to write Action Comics in collaboration with Geoff Johns.
 After an unidentified Kryptonian boy crash lands in Metropolis and is taken in by Lois Lane and Clark Kent, he is followed by three more Kryptonians in identical vessels: General Zod and Ursa (who claim the boy as theirs) as well as Non.
 In these comics, Non is portrayed as being more bulky than in the Superman II movie, but maintaining the same personality.

-It was revealed that Non was a friend to Jor-El, as well as a member of the Kryptonian Council, while they discovered Krypton's instability.
+Non was previously a friend to Jor-El, as well as a member of the Kryptonian Council, while they discovered Krypton's instability.
 After leading a separatist movement, Non was abducted by the Science Council and lobotomized, leading to his current status as a minimally-verbal brute.
-Although now a highly aggressive and mentally lacking enforcer for Zod, Non has apparently retained a level of his old personality and kindness, when dealing with young children.
-In another Action Comics Annual, it is explained that after Zod and Ursa give birth to their son (who would later become known as Christopher Kent), Non behaved not only docile but caring towards Chris during his early childhood.
+Although now a highly aggressive and mentally lacking enforcer for Zod, Non retains a degree of his original mind, particularly when dealing with young children.
+After Zod and Ursa give birth to their son (who would later become known as Christopher Kent), Non behaved not only docile but caring towards Chris during his early childhood.

-After being re-imprisoned in the Phantom Zone by Superman and Chris, Zod, Ursa, and Non once again returned to the Prison.
-Unknown to the first two, Chris took secret refuge in the prison, with only Non aware of him.
+After being re-imprisoned in the Phantom Zone by Superman and Chris, Zod, Ursa, and Non once again return to the Prison.
+Chris takes secret refuge in the prison, with only Non aware of him.
 Non continued to behave as a protective caretaker towards Chris, bringing him food and hiding him from his parents.
-When Chris was at last found and tortured by his parents, another Kryptonian, Thara Ak-Var, arrived to rescue Chris; Non was quick to help them as a final act of his humanity and kindness.
+When Chris's parents discover him, Non and Thara Ak-Var arrive to rescue him.

 Non is punished for this act and made an aspirant in the Kryptonian military under lieutenant Asha Del-Nar, in a unit designated Red Shard.
 Superman is placed into the Military Guild, named Commander of the Red Shard unit.
 Superman finds the other Aspirants are forcing Non to fight a wild animal as a hazing, which he stops.
 Since this, he has been loyal to Kal-El.
 When trying to round up some wild thought-beasts, Non sees himself holding a young girl.